Euro 2020 Q&A: Will fans be in stadiums? How many? And which countries?

 There are 12 host cities and each association has been asked to inform UEFA no later than Wednesday, April 7 of their intentions for the minimum number of fans inside each stadium this summer.
 Some associations may well ask for longer to do so - but time is running out.

 Nine of the host countries are competing in the competition; Netherlands, Spain, Hungary, Denmark, Scotland, England, Germany, Italy, and Russia.
-But only Denmark, Russia and Italy have revealed the specifics of their plans; to have between thirty and fifty per cent capacity.
+But only Denmark, Russia and Italy have revealed the specifics of their plans; to have between 25 and 50 per cent capacity.

 Trending